 In California there are two degrees of robbery.
-First degree robbery includes carjacking, a robbery which occurs inside an inhabited dwelling, and robbery of a person who is using just used an ATM machine.
+First degree robbery includes carjacking, a robbery which occurs inside an inhabited dwelling, and robbery of a person who is using or has just used an ATM machine.
 All other robberies are considered second degree robbery.

-A first degree robbery can carry a maximum prison term of nine years (more if a firearm is involved).
+A first degree robbery conviction can carry as punishment a maximum prison term of nine years (and more if a firearm is involved).
 Second degree robbery convictions carry a maximum prison term of two, three or five years.

 Theft vs. Robbery

-If you or a loved one are accused of robbery, you must quickly contact a qualified defense lawyer to begin fighting for you.
-Key witnesses must be interviewed and steps must be taken to protect important evidence that may be the key to you or a loved one’s freedom.
+If you or a loved one is accused of robbery, you should contact a qualified criminal defense lawyer to begin fighting for you.
+Key witnesses must be interviewed and steps must be taken to protect important evidence that may be the key to your or a loved one’s freedom.
 Call an experienced robbery defense lawyer right away to ensure the best possible outcome.

 California Penal Code 211-215 – Robbery

-211. Robbery is the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.
+Robbery is the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.

 The fear mentioned in Section 211 may be either: